RACE-IT: A Reconfigurable Analog Computing Engine for In-Memory Transformer Acceleration: Introduction

 \section{Introduction}

-Transformer models \cite{vaswani2017attention} have gained immense popularity in the field of natural language processing \cite{liu2019roberta, Lan2020ALBERT}, computer vision \cite{dosovitskiy2021an, li2022exploiting}, recommendation systems \cite{sun2019bert4rec, pei2019personalized}, etc., thanks to their remarkable ability to capture complex patterns in sequential and image data.
-However, the performance of Transformers comes at a cost: their appetite for computational resources and memory.
-These models often feature millions, if not billions, of parameters, demanding substantial computation and data movement.
-The sheer scale of Transformer-based architectures, exemplified by models like GPT-3 \cite{brown2020language} and BERT \cite{devlin2019bert}, necessitates specialized hardware and high-capacity memory systems, presenting a significant challenge to deploy them at scale.
+The Transformer architecture~\cite{vaswani2017attention} has gained immense popularity in the fields of natural language processing~\cite{Lan2020ALBERT}, computer vision~\cite{li2022exploiting}, etc., thanks to its remarkable ability to capture complex patterns in sequential and image data.
+However, the performance of Transformers comes at a cost: their high demand for computational resources and memory.
+These models often feature billions, if not trillions, of parameters, demanding substantial computation and data movement.
+The sheer scale of Transformer models, exemplified by LLaMA \cite{grattafiori2024llama} and DeepSeek \cite{liu2024deepseek}, necessitates specialized hardware and high-capacity memory systems, presenting a significant challenge to deploy them at scale.
 As a result, efficiently processing Transformer models remains a crucial concern in the quest to unlock their full potential for a wider range of applications.